motius/neorv32/README.md

 ![video](./docs/figures/test.gif)

 Well done!
-You have add your own custom module! 🔥🔥🔥
+You have added your own custom module! 🔥🔥🔥